Vaginal & Intimate Health

 Different men have semen at different points within the alkaline range.
 A partner whose semen sits at the higher end produces a more pronounced vaginal pH shift, which is why some women experience more reliable BV recurrence with certain partners than with others.
 There is nothing abnormal about his biology.
 The two simply interact in a way that tips your balance.

-Doctor P covers the full mechanism in her guide to how a man’s semen can affect your vaginal pH.
+I go deeper into the full mechanism in my guide on how a man’s semen can affect your vaginal pH.
 What this article focuses on is everything else: the lifestyle factors that compound the problem, the partner treatment question, and what actually interrupts the cycle.

 IUDs Do Not Cause BV Directly